,

 I am dedicated to supporting the school to make certain that no student is denied opportunity, treated less favourably or left behind because they have extra support needs.

 I have a background in teaching with well over 10 year’s experience.
 The majority of that experience has been in the Early Years, but I have taught across the whole of primary at one time or another.
-As a teacher, and as a parent to 5 year old twins, I understand the importance of ensuring our children’s educational experience is a positive one - the well being of our young people is paramount!
+As a teacher, and as a parent, I understand the importance of ensuring our children’s educational experience is a positive one - the well being of our young people is paramount!
 I am happy to challenge things that don’t feel right and I am delighted to have this opportunity to work and support Home Farm Primary School as they continue along their journey of success!

 Carolyn Jowett